CarlMac98/CPAC_2024_Project/README.md

 ## Creators
-- **Galadini Giuliano**: Programmed the generative music pipeline using Pure data, by appying Markov-Chains
+- **Galadini Giuliano**: Programmed the generative music pipeline using Pure data, by appying Markov-Chains.
+Also helped with the implementation of the feedback effect in TouchDesigner
 - **Lenoci Alice**: Programmed and included the style transfer pipeline for the final image of the performance
 - **Macrì Carlo**: Programmed the tracking algorithm in Python
 - **Messina Francisco**: Programmed the TouchDesigner implementation, also helped partially in the tracking algorithm